American darts

+Despite the name of this variant, the most common form of darts in the United States is the traditional English version.

 Dartboard

 There are a number of differences between an American board and a traditional English board.
 American darts uses a board made of basswood, using the end grain.
 High-quality boards have rotatable centers that can be turned so the board will wear more evenly.

 Embedded in the board are thin steel wires that separate the board into scoring sections, as opposed to the wider steel dividers placed onto the surface of traditional boards.
 On those English boards, the wider steel makes it much more likely that the dart will hit the steel divider and bounce off onto the floor.
 Since the dividers on an American board are much thinner, usually around 0.01 in, and they are completely pressed into the surface, it is extremely unlikely that the dart will bounce off from hitting the steel.

 The scoring areas on an American darts board are also laid out differently from an English board.
 The center bullseye (or cork) on an American board is one section; there is no "inner" and "outer" bullseye.
 Additionally, unlike the English board, the treble ring is not halfway between the outer edge and the bullseye; rather triple is itself on the outer edge, and the double ring is directly adjacent to it, just inside the triple ring.
 The remainder of the board is the single scoring area.
 The bullseye is colored red, the single area is uncolored, the double ring is red, and the outermost triple ring is uncolored.
 The entire scoring area is bounded by a large out-of-bounds blue ring.

 The number sequence (20, 1, 18, 4, etc.) is the same as on an English dart board.